-- · chemotherapy with docetaxel - treatment with an ARAT or an ARPI, any of these given in combination with ADT.
+- chemotherapy with docetaxel - treatment with an androgen receptor axis-targeted therapy (ARAT) or an androgen receptor pathway inhibitor (ARPI), any of these given in combination with ADT.

-Treatment options in the latter category include apalutamide, enzalutamide, the combination of abiraterone and prednisone, as well as the combination of darolutamide and docetaxel, which is currently under funding review.
-For those started with docetaxel, there is the option to add apalutamide and enzalutamide, if the patients is within 3 months of therapy with no disease progression.
+Treatment options in the latter category include apalutamide, enzalutamide, the combination of abiraterone and prednisone with docetaxel, and the combination of darolutamide and docetaxel.
+For those started with docetaxel, there is the option to add apalutamide and enzalutamide, if the patient is within 3 months of therapy with no disease progression.